 You may be eligible for a Social Work bursary which is funded by the Department of Health.

-The Social Work bursary provides a contribution towards the tuition fee (pro-rata for the part time route).
+The Social Work bursary provides a contribution towards the tuition fee.
 Students in receipt of a bursary will be expected to pay the difference direct to the University.

 For full details on the Social Work bursary and how to apply for one please see the NHS Business services website http://www.nhsbsa.nhs.uk/students.